-I function as our company's ITIL Problem Manager, both managing the process and leading Root Cause Analysis efforts.
+I functioned as an ITIL Problem Manager for a couple years, both managing the process and leading Root Cause Analysis efforts.

-The Problem Managment Process I manage, along with the flow which a typical problem traverses, an example Problem Record from the tool (Redmine) we use to track Problems, what we do during review meetings, and how we report monthly and quarterly (more examples) to management.
+The Problem Managment Process I managed, along with the flow which a typical problem traverses, how we prioritize, and an example Problem Record from the tool (Redmine) we use to track Problems, what we do during review meetings, and how we report monthly and quarterly (more examples) to management.

 Templates for reporting Problems upstream

 I view Problem Management as an IT-specific instance of Risk Management and view its theroetical underpinnings in ways consonant with the following:

 My favorite methodology, with backing checklist, for managing an RCA comes from Advance7 and is described in detail in their Rapid Problem Resolution book and in various white papers.
 We categorize RCA efforts into flavors, depending on three influences: reproducibility, staff resources, and tool fit.